On some non-principal locally analytic representations induced by cuspidal Lie algebra representations: Preliminaries on locally analytic representations

 \begin{proof} Let $f:V\to W$ be a homomorphism of ind-admissible representations.
 Write as before $V=\varinjlim_n V_n$ and $W=\varinjlim_n W_n.$ We suppose first that $V_n$ and $W_n$ have a finite Jordan-Hölder series for all $n.$ Then by Proposition \ref{factorizes} for every $n$ there is some $\tau(n)\in \bbN$ such that $f(V_n)\subset W_{\tau(n)}.$ It follows by the same reasoning as above that $f(V)=\bigcup_n f(V_n)$ is closed in $W.$ In particular it follows that ${\rm coker}(f)=W/\im(f)=\varinjlim_n W_n+\im(f)/\im(f)=\varinjlim_n W_n/\im(f)\cap W_n$ is ind-fJH again.
 Further $\ker(f)\cap V_n$ is closed in $V_n$ and has a finite Jordan-Hölder series.
 Hence $\ker(f)=\varinjlim_n \ker(f)\cap V_n$ is closed in $V$ and ind-fJH.
 Finally, we prove that $f$ is strict.
 Any closed subspace $Y$ of $V$ is of the shape $\varinjlim_n Y_n$ with $Y_n \subset V_n$ closed.
 As the induced maps $f_n: V_n \to W_{\tau(n)}$ are all strict their images $f_n(Y_n)=f(Y_n)$ are closed in $W_{\tau(n)}.$ We get by the above reasoning that $f(Y)$ is closed in $W$ and hence in $f(V).$ The other properties of an abelian category are checked easily.

-If $V_n$ and $W_n$ are admissble for all $n$, then we deduce in the same way as above that $f(V_n)$ is admissble again.
+If $V_n$ and $W_n$ are admissible for all $n$, then we deduce in the same way as above that $f(V_n)$ is admissible again.
 Hence $W_n+f(V_n)$ is admissible, as well, and we may replace $W_n$ by $W_n+f(V_n)$ for all $n.$ Then we may assume that $f(V_n)\subset W_n$ for all $n$ and proceed as before. \end{proof}